hanshasselberg/i0rek.github.io/_drafts/privacy.md

 The downside of not having Dropbox is that I need to backup my data.
 I have two encrypted disks, one is used for Time Machine and the other one [SuperDuper!](http://www.shirt-pocket.com/SuperDuperDescription.html).
 Additionally I am using [Arq](http://www.haystacksoftware.com/arq) to store an encrypted Backup on AWS Glacier.

 On my telephone (a Nexus 4) runs [Cyanogenmod](http://www.cyanogenmod.com) with a throwaway Google account.
 I am using the PrivacyGuard for _every_ app.
-For my next phone I am going to follow this [article](https://blog.torproject.org/blog/mission-impossible-hardening-android-security-and-privacy) from the Tor people though.
+For my next phone I am going to follow this [article](https://blog.torproject.org/blog/mission-impossible-hardening-android-security-and-privacy) and get inspired by this [article](https://people.torproject.org/~ioerror/skunkworks/moto_e/), both from the Tor people.

 I am manually sharing my contacts between devices, my files with a USB-stick and my calendar is only on my laptop.

+There are countless things left to do.
+The next account I will delete is Amazon but I am not sure what to replace it with.
+There is probably only one solution: buying in real shops.

 ### Conclusion